rubyonjets/jets/docs/_docs/shared-resources.md

 For the logical id, we're using the underscored form because the `arn` internally camelizes and prepends the `{namespace}` appropriately.

-Understanding the general `resource` method is the key to adding any shared custom resource you require to a Jets application, so hopefully the explanation above is clear.
+Understanding the general `resource` method is the key to adding any shared custom resource you require to a Jets application, so hopefully the explanation above helps.

 <a id="prev" class="btn btn-basic" href="{% link _docs/core-resource.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/database-support.md %}">Next Step</a>